Zhuang languages: Recently described varieties

-Pyang Zhuang and Myang Zhuang are recently described Central Tai languages spoken in Debao County, Guangxi, China.
+Pyang Zhuang and Myang Zhuang are recently described Southern Zhuang (Central Tai) languages spoken in Debao County, Guangxi, China.

 Writing systems

-The Zhuang languages have been written in the ancient Zhuang script, Sawndip, for over a thousand years, and possibly Sawgoek previous to that.
-Sawndip is a Chinese character-based system of writing, similar to Vietnamese chữ nôm.
-Some Sawndip logograms were borrowed directly from Han characters, whereas others were original characters created from the components of Chinese characters.
-It is used for writing songs about every aspect of life, and in more recent times encouraging people to follow official family planning policy.
+The Zhuang languages have been written in the ancient sawndip script for over a thousand years, possibly preceded by the sawgoek script.
+Sawndip is based on Chinese characters, similar to Vietnamese chữ Nôm.
+Some sawndip logograms were directly borrowed from Han characters, whereas others were created locally from components of Chinese characters.
+It has been used for writing songs, and more recently in public communications encouraging people to follow official family planning policy.

-There has also been the occasional use of a number of other scripts including pictographics proto-writing, such as in the example at right.
+There has also been the occasional use of a number of other scripts, including pictographic proto-writing.

-In 1957, a Latin-based hybrid script expanded with Cyrillic- and IPA-derived letters was introduced for Standard Zhuang, and in 1982 this was changed to Latin script; these are referred to as the old Zhuang and new Zhuang, respectively.
+In 1957, a hybrid script based on the Latin script and expanded with Cyrillic- and IPA-derived letters was introduced to write Standard Zhuang.
+In 1982, it was updated to use only Latin letters.
+These are referred to as the "old" and "new" Zhuang, respectively.
 Bouyei is written in Latin script.